Charles Deering Estate: The Deering Estate Foundation

 The Deering Estate Foundation, Inc., organized in 1989 and strives, "to raise public awareness, outreach, understanding and the enjoyment of the Deering Estate at Cutler and to raise funds to support education, research, exhibits and collections, natural conservation and historical restoration and preservation."
-The offices of the foundation are located on the third floor of the Richmond Cottage.
-Is a community based charitable 501(c) Florida Corporation and the philanthropic partners of the Deering Estate.
+The offices of the foundation are located at 7241 Richmond Drive in Palmetto Bay, Florida.
+The Deering Estate Foundation is a community based charitable 501(c) Florida Corporation and the philanthropic partners of the Deering Estate.